the-other-mariana/computational-geometry/segment-intersection/README.md

 Test script: [etree-test.py](https://github.com/the-other-mariana/computational-geometry/blob/master/segment-intersection/etree-test.py)

-This is one of the **actual** data structures that we will use for the Segment Algorithm.
-The difference now is simply that instead of storing **Point Objects**, the tree will store **Event Objects**, but the rule of insertion will still be the same.
-We will call it Q formally.
+This is one of the **actual** data structures that we will use for the Segment Algorithm, we will call it Q formally.
+The difference now is simply that instead of storing **Point Objects**, the BS tree will store **Event Objects**, but the rule of insertion will still be the same.

 | **(p1 < p2) ->  if p1.y > p2.y or if p1.y == p2.y and p1.x < p2.x** *|
 |     :---:      |